Jomeinvoice

 4. On-site visit — Officers spend 1–3 days on-site (extendable); they may download electronic records directly

-7. Penalty or clearance — LHDN issues a penalty notice or closes the review with no action
+7. Penalty or clearance — LHDN issues a penalty notice or closes the review

 5 Steps to Protect Your Business Before Enforcement Hits

-If you are a Phase 4 business (RM1M–RM5M revenue), you have until 1 January 2027 before full penalty enforcement activates.
+Phase 4 businesses (RM1M–RM5M revenue) have until 1 January 2027 before full penalty enforcement activates.
 Use the relaxation period to get compliant — not to delay.

 2. Audit your transaction types.
 Map every transaction your business conducts — sales, purchases from agents or foreign suppliers, platform commissions — and identify which require individual e-invoices, which qualify for consolidation, and which require self-billed e-invoices.
 Use the e-invoicing compliance checklist as a starting point.

-5. Claim your tax deduction.
-If you are an MSME implementing e-invoicing, claim the RM50,000/year-of-assessment deduction for eligible consultation and implementation costs.
+5. Claim your RM50,000 tax deduction.
+If you are an MSME implementing e-invoicing, claim the deduction for eligible consultation and implementation costs.
 This incentive runs until Year of Assessment 2027 — do not leave it unclaimed.

-How JomeInvoice Helps
+How JomeInvoice Helps SMEs Get and Stay Compliant

 For businesses concerned about penalty exposure during the transition, JomeInvoice’s compliance team provides direct implementation support — from system audit to go-live — so you enter the enforcement window in January 2027 with a clean record.